 Raise the arms and support the back with the palms.
 Breathe normally.
 Keep the position as long as it is comfortable.

-In one variation of this pose, hands are kept on the floor with palms facing the floor.
+In one of the variations of this pose, hands are kept on the floor with palms facing the floor.

 In yet another variation, arms goes over the head and catch hold of the toes.